 - whether your main symptom is pain or difficulty getting pregnant

-- whether you want to become pregnant (some treatments may stop you getting pregnant)
+- whether you want to become pregnant – some treatments may stop you getting pregnant

 - how you feel about surgery

+Endometriosis gets better by itself without treatment in about 3 in every 10 cases, but it becomes worse without treatment in about 4 in every 10 cases.
 One course of action is to keep an eye on symptoms and decide to have treatment if they get worse.

-This is because they act against the inflammation (swelling) caused by endometriosis, as well as helping to ease pain and discomfort.
-It is best to take NSAIDs the day before (or several days before) you expect the period pain.
+This is because they act against the swelling (inflammation) caused by the condition, which may help ease pain and discomfort.
+It's best to take NSAIDs the day before – or several days before – you expect the period pain.

-The aim of hormone treatments is to limit or stop the production of oestrogen in your body.
-This is because oestrogen encourages endometriosis to grow and shed.
+The aim of hormone treatment is to limit or stop the production of oestrogen in your body.
+This is because oestrogen encourages endometriosis tissue to grow and shed.
 Without exposure to oestrogen, the endometriosis tissue can be reduced, which helps ease the symptoms.

 Read more about adhesions and other complications of endometriosis.

-- the combined oral contraceptive pill
+The combined oral contraceptive pill or patch

-Read more about the intrauterine system.
+Learn more about the IUS.

 Gonadotrophin-releasing hormone (GnRH) analogues